Top Tips for Drapery and Curtain Care

 Caring for Your Window Treatments

 Both the selection and care of window treatments are important for the protection of your home furnishings as well as for your privacy, comfort, and personal preference.
-Care depends on the construction and fabric of your window treatments.
+The method used to care for your curtains depends on the construction and fabric of your window treatments.
+This guide will walk you through all available options and help you pick the perfect treatment plan.

 2 of 10